Are you unhappy with the click-through rates of your email campaigns?

 We’ve also seen other results that further support the effectiveness of buttons over linked text.
 For instance, we received a 127% increase in click-throughs when we redesigned our blog subscribers email a few months ago, and the addition of a button over a text link was a significant contributor to this.

-So why do buttons increase click-through rates?
+But why do buttons increase email click-through rates?
 Both the button and the link have the same copy and offer the same end result, so why such a big difference?

 This is because buttons have a number of unique attributes linked text doesn’t, including:

-Using a button for your call to action draws significantly more attention to it, making it easier for a reader to take the conversion action and ultimately resulting in an increased number of people doing so.
+Using a button for your call to action draws significantly more attention to it, making it easier for a reader to take your desired conversion action and ultimately increasing the chances they’ll do so.

-Now that it’s clear how CTA buttons can help improve your conversion rates, it’s time to incorporate some into an email campaign of your own.
+Now that it’s clear call to action buttons can help improve your conversion rates, it’s time to incorporate some into an email campaign of your own.
 Unfortunately, many email clients opt to block images by default so creating your button as an image isn’t the best idea.

 So how do you add buttons to your email campaigns?

-If you’re using Canvas, you can easily add beautiful buttons that work across all devices and email clients by simply dragging and dropping the button wherever you need it.
-Alternatively, you can use the Bulletproof Button Tool to create customised buttons that will work across all devices and clients.
+Alternatively, if you’re not a Campaign Monitor customer you can use our Bulletproof Button Tool to create customised buttons that will work across all devices.
 You simply select the options you want, enter the text for your button and then copy and paste the code into whatever email tool you are using.

-Using buttons for your calls to action can help increase the click-through rate of your email campaigns, and tools like Canvas and Bulletproof Buttons makes it simple to get started.
+It’s clear from our testing that using buttons for your calls to action can help increase the click-through rate of your email campaigns.